lukas-vlcek/watches_index_templates/Tutorial.md

 <https://www.elastic.co/downloads/past-releases/kibana-4-6-4>

-**Do not start Kibana yet.** We will be importing `.kibana` index from provided snapshot and it is important that the `.kibana` index is not created yet before we import it.
+**Do not start Kibana yet.** We will be importing `.kibana` index from provided snapshot and it is important that the `.kibana` index is not created before we import it.

 ## Apply watches index templates